 Certain products, services, or actors are categorized as disqualified due to their intrinsic harm to people, particularly women and children, and their lack of compatibility with Women Deliver's mission.
-For this Policy, disqualified means those whose primary income and/or brand association is derived from the following:
+For this Policy, disqualified means those whose "primary income and/or brand association" is derived from the following:

-- Tobacco manufacturing, sales and/or marketing of tobacco and tobacco-related products - Alcohol manufacturing, sale and or marketing of alcoholic beverages - Armaments manufacturing, marketing and or distributing armaments/weapons - Exploitation or Abuse of Women or Children For example, as in human trafficking and material depicting the sexual abuse of children - Extractive Industries specifically, oil, gas, metal and mineral extraction and production - Sugary Drinks specifically the manufacture and marketing of sweetened beverages identified or targeted as major contributors to obesity and poor health
+- Tobacco manufacturing, sales and/or marketing of tobacco and tobacco-related products - Alcohol manufacturing, sale and or marketing of alcoholic beverages - Armaments manufacturing, marketing and or distributing armaments/weapons - Extractive Industries specifically, oil, gas, metal and mineral extraction and production

-() Primary income and brand association: Where the percentage of income from the manufacture, sale and/or marketing of disqualified products/services exceeds 25% of total revenue, OR where income derived from such products/services is less than 25% yet there is a generally agreed assessment of a donor's strong public brand association with those disqualified products/services, as such associations would result in degradation of Women Deliver's brand.
+"Primary income and brand association" is defined as where the percentage of income from the manufacture, sale and/or marketing of disqualified products/services exceeds 25% of total revenue, OR where income derived from such products/services is less than 25% yet there is a generally agreed assessment of a donor's strong public brand association with those disqualified products/services, as such associations would result in degradation of Women Deliver's brand.